 12. Purple Brussels Sprouts

-Fun fact(s): The purple/pink color in Brussels sprouts is due to the presence of anthocyanin, which is an antioxidant with various health benefits.
+Fun fact(s): The purple/pink color in Brussels sprouts is due to the presence of anthocyanin.
 These pigments are also found in other purple-hued vegetables and fruits, contributing to their vibrant colors.

-And for more purple vegetables, check out my List of 30 Purple-Co
+And for more purple vegetables, check out my List of 30 Purple-Colored Vegetables!💜

 Taste and Texture: Pink Brussels sprouts have a similar taste and texture to regular green Brussels sprouts, with a slightly more bitter and nuttier flavor and a firm, dense texture.

 Uses: They can be roasted, sautéed, steamed, or used in various dishes such as stir-fries, salads, or as a side dish.
-Them being one of my favorite vegetables, it’s definitely something I look forward to in the winter!😋
+Being one of my favorite vegetables, it’s definitely something I look forward to in the winter!😋

 13. Pink Beans